mpalitto/CSS-product-rotating-features/README.md

 ## CSS flexbox
 The Flexible Box Layout Module, makes it easier to design flexible responsive layout structure without using float or positioning.

+and a couple of CSS tricks

+1. center an element vertically on the page
+2. divide a squared element into 4 equal slices

+NOTE: The Javascript code did not work for me as shown in the video, I made it work with some changes...